filipsedivy/cnb-api-nette-caching/README.md

 ## Contributing

-%PACKAGE_NAME% is an Open Source, community-driven project.
+CNB-API-Nette-Caching is an Open Source, community-driven project.
 You can help develop code or create documentation.

 -----